Rheumatoid Arthritis Weight Loss

 - Keep close tabs on thyroid levels.
 Being a middle aged woman & an RA patient are both risk factors for low thyroid, which causes weight gain.

 Your turn.
-Tell us your best tip to lose weight with RA!
+Tell us your best tip to maintain a healthy weight with RA!

 You might also read: